 Scientists at AgResearch must apply to EPA before they can begin their research.
 EPA evaluates the benefits and risks of any research and decides whether the work can begin.
 It also encourages public submissions on applications.
 Public submissions are a valuable means of contributing to decision-making because they raise issues and provide a variety of perspectives.

 Anyone can make a submission on an application, which can support it, oppose it or support some parts and oppose others.
 Applications to EPA can be viewed on the EPA website.

 As part of the HSNO Act, scientists at AgResearch consult with Māori at a local and national level through meetings or culture or traditional relationships with ancestral lands, water, sites, , valued and or other ..
 Together, they consider the risks and benefits an application may pose to Māori

 The EPA may place restrictions or require certain standards to be followed before giving approval for transgenic research work.
 For example, the transgenic cows at AgResearch are kept in a special containment facility at Ruakura and the following standards are adhered to:

 - Each cow has two forms of ID (for example, an ear tag and microchip).

 - Transgenic animals cannot leave the facility.

 - Restricted access.

-The animal containment facility is monitored by the Ministry of Agriculture and Forestry (MAF) New Zealand.
+The animal containment facility is monitored by the EPA and is audited annually.